hamidkhbl/RentersReview/README.md

 # RentersReview
-Le't let renters review the places that they have rented

 ## What is going on?
 This is a platform letting renters share their thoughts about the places thay they have rented.
 This is the capstone project for the [Udacity Full Stack Development Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044)